tolitius/cbass/README.md

 #### Scanning by "anything"

-Of course all the above can be combined together, and that's the beauty or scanners:
+Of course _all_ of the above can be combined together, and that's the beauty or scanners:

 ```clojure
 user=> (scan-in conn "galaxy:planet" :family "galaxy"